 - 1. Confirmation of the July 31, 2037 Expiration Date; - 2.
-Imposition of a tariff freeze until December 31, 2022; - Removal of Corporate Income Tax ("CIT") from among Maynilad's recoverable expenditures as well as the Foreign Currency Differential Adjustment; - 4.
-Capping of the annual inflation factor to 2/3 of the Consumer Price Index; - 5.
-Imposition of rate caps for water and sewerage services to 1.3x and 1.5x, respectively, of the previous standard rate; - Removal from the Republic Undertaking of the non-interference of the Government in the rate-setting process, and the limitation of the RoP's financial guarantees to cover only those loans and contracts that are existing as of the signing of the RCA; - Replacement of the market-driven Appropriate Discount Rate with a 12% fixed nominal discount rate; and - 8.
-Retention of the rate rebasing mechanism where, subject to the rate caps in item 5 above, the rates for the provision of water and wastewater services will be set at a level that will allow Maynilad to recover, over the term of the concession, expenditures efficiently and prudently incurred and to earn a reasonable rate of return.
+Imposition of a tariff freeze until December 31, 2022; - 3.
+Removal of Corporate Income Tax ("CIT") from among Maynilad's recoverable expenditures as well as the Foreign Currency Differential Adjustment; - 4.
+Capping of the annual inflation factor to 2/3 of the Consumer Price Index; - the previous standard rate; - those loans and contracts that are existing as of the signing of the RCA: 7.
+Replacement of the market-driven Appropriate Discount Rate with a 12% fixed nominal discount rate: and - prudently incurred and to earn a reasonable rate of return.